 Home decor trends for 2021 are something I have been really vibing with!
-I am not usually a follower of trends, but there are definitely some worth trying in your home.
-As I did my research, I noticed all these trends that would work best for home owners to which I said aloud… “What about renters?
+I am not usually a follower of trends, but there is definitely some worth trying in your home.
+As I did my research, I noticed all these trends that would work best for homeowners to which I said aloud… “What about renters?
 What are we supposed to do since we don’t own our homes?”

 This post contains affiliate links.

 In fact, I know you will love my post about How to make your home look more expensive on a dime and How to decorate your apartment on a budget.

 This style has been stampeding through home decor design trends for years.
 Ever since Fixer Upper gained notoriety but I have been seeing many home bloggers incorporating this style in their homes for a long time now.

 If you aren’t familiar with this style it is a mixture of old, rustic, and somewhat industrial decor.
 You will often see rugged textiles, sturdy materials, wrought iron, and wood finishes.
 It gives off a cozy and “lived-in” feel.

 Bree Larson over at Raineandpine.com decorated her living room to embody this farmhouse cottage style and she did it beautifully.

 2. Temporary Wallpaper

 Temporary wallpaper has been a favorite of mine for a few years!
 It’ wasn’t until my renter bathroom makeover that I realized how many renters were looking for solutions to add some color and texture to their walls without having to paint.